 Disadvantages: As of yet, slightly undefined

-Best software: Backlog
+Best software: Teamwork, monday.com

 As its name might imply, Scrumban is a combination of the Scrum and Kanban methodologies.
 Scrumban is essentially a Scrum approach that includes a Kanban board.

-The Kanban board can eliminate the need for daily meetings, as progress will be laid out in front of everyone.
-However, these are still a good idea, as it allows your team to communicate problems or share more intricate information.
+That being said, some daily or weekly meetings are still a good idea, as they’ll help your team to communicate problems or share more intricate information.

 As this is a somewhat newer approach, the exact rules behind Scrumban are a bit less defined than a standard Scrum or Kanban methodology.
 This can lead to people taking creative liberties to fill holes that may end up backfiring.